 Choosing to drink apple cider vinegar rather than taking it in pill form can be perceived as preferable as it is absorbed into the body faster and drinking it in the morning can help with hydration and in replacing lost electrolytes .
 In comparison to some pill formats, OSU is pure, natural and balanced – just as nature intended it to be.
-As a ‘Clean Label’ product you can feel assured that our bottles will never contain any hidden, artificial or difficult to understand ingredients.
+You can feel assured that our bottles don't deliberately contain any hidden, artificial or difficult to understand ingredients.
 Furthermore, OSU has been created with those on a plant based or vegan diet in mind.

 Pills Vs Liquid

 So which is better for you, the liquid or pill form of apple cider vinegar?
 Neither are harmful when consumed at the prescribed amounts and not in excess, however at OSU, we believe it is important to make lifestyle decisions based on credible scientific research.
 Given the lack of studies on the effects of pills, we would advise in favour of drinking apple cider vinegar.
-Get you own bottle of OSU apple cider vinegar or to learn more about apple cider vinegar, the benefits and our own scientific study, visit our FAQs.
+Get you own bottle of OSU apple cider vinegar or to learn more about apple cider vinegar and the benefits visit our FAQs.